-WCCC56 (2023) will return to a standard one-year cooking season and will include qualified victories from July 1, 2022, through June 30, 2023.
+WCCC57 (2024) will include qualified victories from July 1, 2023, through June 30, 2024.

 ENTRY FEES & PEOPLE'S CHOICE

 Entry fees for any adult or youth category are separately collected by and at the discretion of the cook-off.
 ICS is the sanctioning body for cook-offs, which are organized by individuals not directly affiliated with ICS (unless noted).